telerik/winforms-docs/ziplibrary/getting-started.md

 slug: winforms/ziplibrary/getting-started
 tags: getting,started
 published: True
-position: 0
+position: 1
 ---

 # Getting Started

 The __Zip Library__ allows you to load data from existing ZIP archives or create and edit ZIPs that can be used by other applications.
 You can also create ZIP archives in memory or use a stream to get data and add it to a ZIP archive.

 The ZIP archive is represented by __ZipArchive__ class.
 It can be used in 3 modes:

 * __Read__: Allows reading of the existing ZIP archive.
 In this mode it is not possible to add or update archive entries.

 * __Create__: Allows creation of a new archive.
 In this mode you can add new entries in the archive but cannot read or update content of the entries which have been written already.

 * __Update__: Allows update of the existing ZIP archive.
 In this mode you can add new entries, read and update existing entries.

 ## Open Zip Archive

 The following code snippet demonstrates how to open existing Zip archive using the __ZipArchive__ class.
-        #_[C#] _

 {{source=..\SamplesCS\ZipLibrary\GettingStarted.cs region=stream}}
 {{source=..\SamplesVB\ZipLibrary\GettingStartedZipCode.vb region=stream}}